willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Bryson[@dreyfus1990_Artificialneuralnetworks][@schmidhuber2015_DeepLearningNeural])
 was applied to the problem by Paul Werbos[@schmidhuber2015_DeepLearningNeural].
-Back propagation gives us a tool to understand how modifying each component of the weight vector of each perceptron varies the output of the network.
+Back propagation gives us a tool to understand how modifying each component of the weight vector of each perceptron changes the output of the network.
 A loss function is defined that specifies how the output of the network differs from the expected output, the partial derivatives of the loss function with respect to each weight component $\frac{\partial a^{(n)}_i}{\partial w^{(l)}_j}$ are